emersion/emersion.fr/content/blog/2021-01-18-status-update-25.md

 In other DRM-related news, I've continued sending some DRM documentation patches and I've improved [drmdb].
-The main drmdb change is a performance improvement that I've been ignoring so far by hiding with a Varnish caching proxy (yes, it's embarassing). drmdb deals with deeply-nested JSON documents: each "snapshot" is stored as a JSON file.
+The main drmdb change is a performance
+improvement: I've been so far ignoring a performance bug by hiding it with a Varnish caching proxy (yes, it's embarassing). drmdb deals with deeply-nested JSON documents: each "snapshot" is stored as a JSON file.
 Operations on that type of database are costly: I needed to open each file, parse the JSON blob, then decide what to do with it.
 Many pages show information coming from a lot of devices, thus took seconds to load.

 For now, I've implemented a cache to keep the last few hundred used snapshots in memory instead of loading each of them from disk.
 This has greatly helped